How to Clean Tires and Prevent Tire Blooming

 The tires in your car are supposed to be black.
 If you notice the tires are exhibiting a brownish stain (particularly on the tire sidewalls) then congratulations.
 You are now witnessing firsthand the onslaught of tire blooming.

-Many car owners are unaware of the proper steps on how to clean car tires.
 New tires are relatively easy to clean since they are still fresh from the factory.
 But as the tire ages over hundreds or thousands of miles, oxidation takes place in the tire sidewalls, hence the occurrence of tire blooming.
 It looks like traces of dried mud and it looks ugly as hell.
 It makes the tires look old, and it makes your car look dirty and dated.

 I will discuss the causes and prevention of tire blooming along with the easy steps on how to clean car tires without spending too much on automotive cleaning products.